Slight Run: Our Public Version of Slight

 We've had Slight Run in private beta for the last while, so we're very happy that it's now open.
 If you want to get started now, we have a doc on quickly creating an app .
 If you want to chat with us, we'd be more than happy to have you join our Slack community too.

 We'd love to see what you make with Slight, and we'd especially love to hear what we can improve upon.
-Finally, if Slight sounds like it could be a good fit for your business, contact us by email or fill out our quick form, whichever you prefer.
+Finally, if Slight sounds like it could be a good fit for your business, contact us by email or start your free trial, whichever you prefer.